edgelesssys/marblerun.sh/content/docs/workflows/add-service.md

 ### Make your service use the provided TLS credentials

+Skip this step, when using EGo with TTLS.

 Quick refresher: Marblerun's Coordinator issues TLS credentials for each verified Marble (i.e., a service running in a secure enclave) as is described in our [secrets management chapter]({{< ref "docs/features/secrets-management.md#tls-credentials" >}}).

 The TLS X.509 certificate and the corresponding private key can be securely passed to a service through files, environment variables, or command line arguments.
 This is defined in the Manifest as is described in our [writing a manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifestmarbles" >}}).